statpascal/emul99/readme.md

     reset_key = 65299

+### Simulating key presses

 Key presses can be simulated by sending them to an optional named pipe that is configured with

     key_input = name

-Printable characters can be sent as is; in addition the emulator handles the following codes:
+The emulator will create the named pipe if it does not exist.
+Printable characters can be sent as is; in addition the emulator handles the following
+codes:

 | Dez | Hex | Function |
 |---- |-----|----------|